shariqahmkhan/crackdetection/README.md

 # crackdetection

+using CI/CD so that ....

 Comments:
-1. github-workflow: What can it be used for ?
+1. github-workflow: What can it be used for in this project